Commercialization of Lowest-Cost, Long Duration Energy Storage Systems

 Environmental Sustainability

-By discharging during peak periods, an e-Zn energy storage system can offset electricity otherwise supplied by fossil-fuel utility peaking units.
+By discharging during peak periods, an e-Zinc energy storage system can offset electricity otherwise supplied by fossil-fuel utility peaking units.
 The approximate savings per system are shown in Figure 2, with CO2e reductions of ~5000 lbs/year for a residential system and ~100,000 lbs/year for small scale commercial/industrial system.

 Reliability